turbopape/scheje/README.md

 ;;=> 3
 ```

-But there is a more advanced function *eval-prog*, that evaluates a
+The function *eval-prog*, evaluates a whole program.
+This function is
-whole program.
-This function is bootstrapped with a starting
+bootstrapped with a starting
-environment (implementing some basic symbol definitions and the *let*
-form defined with *define-syntax*).
-It also does what it takes to only
-show the latest form evaluation in its input program.
+environment, called the library (see [library.cljc](https://github.com/turbopape/scheje/blob/master/src/scheje/library.cljc) for the contents of the library).
+When launched, eval-prog evaluates all the forms, only showing the value of the last one.

 Here are some examples: